niciiu/startup-growth-ML-and-valuation-analysis/README.md

 I'm an active Information Systems student collaborating with lecturers on research focused on data mining, big data, and data visualization.
 I love diving into datasets, discovering patterns, and building systems that turn information into insight.

 - 🔬 Conducting academic research in collaboration with university lecturers
-- ❤️ Passionate about text mining**, topic modeling, and big data analytics
+- ❤️ Passionate about text mining, topic modeling, and big data analytics
 - 🛠️ Enjoy building practical tools and information systems to support decision making

 ---